BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-wsl2/index.md

 ### Configure git and clone the xm-starter-kit

+> An important note first.
+When cloning a repo, this should happen on the WSL filesystem, so DO NOT USER YOUR MOUNTED DRIVE (starting with /mnt/c....).
+This will have severe performance implications.

 When cloning a repo, on a fresh Ubuntu machine, you will be prompted for a password:

 ```bash